onflow/FRW-monorepo/docs/architecture-separation.md

 If you encounter ESLint violations:

-1. **"Files in X folder cannot import from Y"**: Move the import to an allowed layer or use messaging
+1. **"UI cannot import from Core layer"**: Use the wallet controller messaging instead
-2. **"Must use aliases instead of relative paths"**: Replace relative imports with `@/folder/*` aliases
+2. **"Core cannot import from UI layer"**: Core should not depend on UI components
-3. **"Cannot import outside of folder"**: The code belongs in a different layer or shared
+3. **"Background cannot import from UI layer"**: Background is a service worker without DOM access
-4. **"UI subfolders must use aliases"**: Replace relative imports between UI subfolders with `@/ui/*` aliases
+4. **"Reducers must be pure"**: Move side effects to hooks, keep reducers pure
-5. **"Reducers can only import from shared"**: Move the logic to hooks or use shared utilities
+5. **"Core services can only import webapi from background"**: Use the webapi module for browser APIs

 This architecture ensures a maintainable, secure, and scalable Chrome extension codebase with clear separation of concerns at both the application and UI levels.